developer-zebra/developer-zebra-site/src/licensing/process/index.md

 #### The device is now licensed to use the app or feature(s).

 **(†)** *To download a license key as a `.BIN` file from the Zebra Licensing Portal, select "Download Capability Response" from the Device Action menu in the portal.
-Each `.BIN` file contains one license key for a specific device serial number*.
+Each `.BIN` file contains one or more license keys for a specific device serial number*.

 -----